solliancenet/microsoft-mysql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

     ```PowerShell
     Connect-AzAccount

-    #if you have more than on subscription
+    #if more than on subscription
     Select-AzSubscription "SUBSCRIPTION_NAME";

     $suffix = "SUFFIX";